forthy42/net2o/wiki/squid.md

 The first early forms of banknote were financial products, the promissory note.
 Instead of actually paying, you just gave the promise.
 That allows to inflate the amount of available money to keep business going.
+Song dynasty China e.g. had a thriving economy, and the social reforms of Wang Anshi allowed even small farmers to take credits and buy the land they were using.
 That however comes with a problem of trust: You have to trust that promise.

-Eventually, in the 12th century, the first state took over the role of the trustee, and China's Song dynasty created the first legal tender as a banknote, the 会子 (huizi, literally: a child will come), which still is a promissory note, but now issued by a much larger and more powerful entity, operating under the rule of law, and therefore easier to trust.
+Eventually, in the 12th century, the first state took over the role of the trustee, and China's Song dynasty created the first legal tender as a banknote, the 会子 (huizi, contemporary Chinese means “a while”), which still is a promissory note, but now issued by a much larger and more powerful entity, operating under the rule of law, and therefore easier to trust.
 And the state definitely in power to force you to use the currency, so if you don't trust, you still have to obey.

 Of course, the issue that came up in Song dynasty China quickly was forgery, because the whole point of paper money is to make it quick